Kantor suture, set-back suture

 Keeping the loose end of suture between the surgeon and the patient, the dermis on the side of the first bite is released.
 The tissue on the opposite edge is then reflected back in a similar fashion as on the first side, assuring complete visualization of the underside of the dermis.

 The second and final bite is executed by inserting the needle into the underside of the dermis 1-6 mm distant from the incised wound edge.
-Again, this bite should be executed by following the curvature of the needle and avoiding catching the undersurface of the epidermis that could ...
+Again, this bite should be executed by following the curvature of the needle and avoiding catching the undersurface of ...